srafay/Vlsi-Processor-design/README.md

 	* AND Block
 	* Inverter Block
 	* Zero Comparision Block

 3. **External Memory**
 	* Machine Codes of instructions in memfile.dat

+#### Also contains the Test Bench for the main MIPS module 'testcheck7_v'.
+Can run it directly to verify the working of all the modules by Timing Diagrams (Result verification and State Transition diagrams control signal verification)